MANGALAMBIKAI110697/ecommerce-test-cases/README.md

-Description
+Project Overview

-“Test cases for Facebook login page covering functional, performance, GUI, and usability testing scenarios.”
+This repository contains manual test cases for the Facebook login page, covering multiple testing types to ensure functionality, performance, and user experience.